-FIFA wants biennial World Cup consensus by December 20
+Fifa wants biennial World Cup consensus by December 20

-FIFA wants biennial World Cup consensus by December 20Wednesday, October 20, 2021
+Fifa wants biennial World Cup consensus by December 20Friday, October 22, 2021

 |

-GENEVA, Switzerland (AFP)— FIFA will try to find a consensus on controversial plans to stage the World Cup every two years, in time for a December 20 summit, its president Gianni Infantino said Wednesday.
+GENEVA, Switzerland (AFP) — Fifa will try to get a consensus on controversial plans to stage the World Cup every two years in time for a December 20 summit, its President Gianni Infantino said on Wednesday.

 The head of world football's governing body said there had been heated discussions and sharply contrasting opinions on the idea emanating from different global regions.

-Infantino stressed that so far, FIFA had not asked countries whether or not they agreed with the proposals but had simply presented them to trigger discussion on the future of the game.
+Infantino stressed that, so far, Fifa had not asked countries whether they agreed with the proposals but had simply presented them to trigger discussion on the future of the game.

-"We have received some legitimate criticism; we have received a lot of enthusiastic comments as well," he said.

-"I do believe we can reach a consensus because what I've said from the beginning is that we're going to change things only if we are completely convinced that it will be beneficial for everybody," said Infantino.

 “I am confident that on December 20 we... can present a common solution.
 How this will look like?
 For me, everything is open,” he said.